billpsomas/Instagram_Bots/README.md

 3. We login and define the **hashtags** we are interested in.
 Let's describe now how exactly this bot works.
 Let's say you are interested in summer sunshine beach photos.
 You create a hashtag list, which in this occasion would be something like **[summer, beach, sun, sand, sunshine]**.
 4. The bot navigates recursively to the hastag list, searches for the first **thumbnail**, saves the username of the first's thumbnail profile, searches how many **likes** does this photo has and tries to find out if we already **follow** this profile
 5. If the likes are more than a given **threshold** (you specify this threshold in line 69) and if we do not follow this profile, then:
-a.
-It follows the profile
+  1. It follows the profile
-b.
-It appends the username of it on a list
+  2. It appends the username of it on a list
-c.
-It likes the picture
+  3. It likes the picture
-d.
-It makes a predefined random comment under some probability
+  4. It makes a predefined random comment under some probability
-e.
-It navigates to the next thumbnail picture of the current hastag.
+  5. It navigates to the next thumbnail picture of the current hastag.
 6. This loop is continued as many times as defined in line 55 for each hashtag.
 7. Finally, we create a DataFrame having the new followed accounts and we save it in a .csv file, which can be used the next time we run the script, by uncommenting lines 35 and 36.